Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

 For definiteness throughout this paper we restrict attention to one of the most commonly occurring boundary conditions, namely, incident fields which impinge along a single direction $\bp$---so that $b(\br,t) = a(t - \bp \cdot \br /c)$---but general boundary conditions can be treated similarly~\cite{ablII}.
 Further, the function $a(t)$ is assumed infinitely smooth and compactly supported in the interval $[0,T^\mathrm{inc}]$; see also Remark~\ref{rmk:incident}.
 Under this assumption the boundary condition function $b(\br,t)$ in~\eqref{eqn:wavebnd} may be expressed in the form

 and where

----with integrals that can be produced with high accuracy by means of the FTH specialized quadrature rules reviewed in this section and Section~\ref{sec:inv_four_tran}. \begin{remark} The proposed Fourier transform approach can continued to be used with high accuracy even when the time-domain boundary data $b(t)$ or the function $a(t)$ do not vanish at $t = T^\mathrm{inc}$.
-This is achieved by suitably extending the given function to one that vanishes smoothly for some time $T > T^\mathrm{inc}$; by causality, the resulting solution $u$ coincides with the solution sought up to time $t= T^\mathrm{inc}$. \end{remark} The direct computation of $A(\omega)$ according to equation~\eqref{eqn:singleinc} presents certain challenges for large values of $T^\mathrm{inc}$---that is to say, in cases for which the incidence-field function $a(t)$ continues to take non-vanishing values up to large times $t$.
+---with integrals that can be produced with high accuracy by means of the FTH specialized quadrature rules reviewed in this section and Section~\ref{sec:inv_four_tran}.

+\begin{remark} The proposed Fourier transform approach can continue to be used with high accuracy even when the time-domain boundary data $b(t)$ or the function $a(t)$ do not vanish at $t = T^\mathrm{inc}$.
+This is achieved by suitably extending the given function to one that vanishes smoothly for some time $T > T^\mathrm{inc}$; by causality, the resulting solution $u$ coincides with the solution sought up to time $t= T^\mathrm{inc}$.
+Additionally, incident fields which only approximately vanish up a numerical tolerance $\tau$ at $t = T^{\mathrm{inc}}$ can also be treated effectively by the proposed approach. \end{remark}

+The direct computation of $A(\omega)$ according to equation~\eqref{eqn:singleinc} presents certain challenges for large values of $T^\mathrm{inc}$---that is to say, in cases for which the incidence-field function $a(t)$ continues to take non-vanishing values up to large times $t$.
 Indeed, for such large $t$ values the exponential factor $e^{\mathrm{i}\omega t}$ in the second integral of~\eqref{eqn:singleinc} is highly oscillatory with respect to $\omega$.
 Consequently, the integral $A(\omega)$ also becomes highly oscillatory, and, thus, its evaluation over a dense set of frequency points is necessary to ensure adequate sampling.
 This, in turn, requires the solution of frequency-domain problems for a large number of frequencies $\omega$, resulting in significant computational costs.

 To tackle this and related issues concerning high-frequency integration, a partition-of-unity set $\{w_k(t)\ :\ k = 1,\dots,K\}$ of windowing functions is used, where each function $w_k$ is supported in the interval $[s_k - H, s_k + H]$ for a corresponding support center $s_k\in [0,T^\mathrm{inc}]$ and $k$-independent window size $H$, and where the functions $w_k$ satisfy the ``partition-of-unity'' property